psychemedia/storytelling-notes/bendigeidfran_branwen_second_branch.md

 Efnysien, realising perhaps, the awful consequences of what he had started, saw that with the Cauldron of Rebirth, there would be a never ending stream of Irish soldiers to fight against, no matter how many were killed.
 So that night, he covered himself with mud, and blood, and lay among the Irish dead as if he were one of them.
 When he was thrown into the cauldron, the shock of a living body being thrown in to the magical maelstrom it contained, and the strength of him as he pushed against the inside walls cauldron, shattered it into a thousand pieces.
 And shattered Efnysien with it.

 The battle was all but over.
+The dead were many.
+The survivors were few.

+---

+The Irish had been killed, to a man.
+Of Bendigeidfran's men, only seven lived through that terrible battle.
+Seven men, and Branwen.

-And Bendigeidfran would perhaps have survived, were it not for the poison on the tip of the spear that pierced his foot.
+Bendigeidfran, perhaps, would have been one of those who few who survived, were it not for the poison on the tip of the spear that pierced his foot.
 Poison that had started to spread.
 "Cut off my head" he said, "I will still be good company for you, for seven years in Harlech, and eighty years after that.
 But do not open the door that faces Cornwall," he rather cryptically said, "or sorrow will end it all.
 And then you must bury my head, on the White Hill in London, facing south".

 And so they did.
 And of all the men who had left the Island of the Mighty only seven returned.
 Only seven, and Branwen.
 And the chatty head of Bendigeidfran, carried on the the golden platter that had been given to Matholwch several years before.